 A. Distance from existing residential uses: The existing hotel is located at a major commercial intersection, Artesia Boulevard and Pacific Coast Highway with commercial uses dominating Pacific Coast Highway frontage and easterly along Artesia Boulevard.
-A 33-unit multi-family residential complex neighbors the subject property to the west while a 10-unit multiple family and multiple-family residences line the south side of Gould Avenue west of the subject property as well as along 24th Place, southwest of the subject property.
+A 33-unit multi-family residential complex neighbors the subject property to the west (Seaview Villas) which is located on a General Commercial (C-3) zoned property while a 10-unit multiple family residential complex neighbors the subject property to the southwest which is located on a Multiple-Family Residential (R-3) zoned property.
+Additional single-family and multiple-family residences line the south side of Gould Avenue west of the subject property as well as along 24th Place, southwest of the subject property.
 Beer and wine service for on-site consumption, indoors only, would include service in the existing indoor bar/lounge.
 Food and beverages would be limited to hotel guests only and the bar/lounge would not be open to the public.